Transfer Tax Calculator 2023

 Real Estate Transfer Tax by State

 The real estate transfer tax varies quite a bit by state and even between counties.
 Different counties can charge additional taxes and have unique rules.
-Below is a detailed breakdown of the transfer tax rules for the most popular states:
+Below is a detailed breakdown of the transfer tax rules for the most popular states.

 The New Jersey (NJ) Transfer Tax does not vary by county.
 Instead, the marginal transfer tax rate is larger with a higher-valued home.

 Each marginal tax rate only applies to the amount of your home price within each bracket.
 This means that your total tax rate is a combined tax rate between all the transfer tax rates applicable to you.
-For homes valued at $350,000 or under, here are the marginal transfer tax rates:

 |Home Price Bracket||Tax Rate|